promt-l/demo/README.md

 # demo
-This is my first repisotry
+This is my first repository